CAMPING AND OUTDOORS

 Cooking ideas - more than you could shake a frying pan at, from Wavelength Magazine.
 SOTP has a thread on simple recipies.
 BushcraftUK has a sub forum dedicated to outdoor cooking.

 Cooking in Camp - discussion.
 See this discussion for thoughts on recipies and menus.
-See this discussion for ideas on cooking technique
+See this discussion for ideas on cooking technique.
+This discussion is about cooking on expeditions.

 Cookware - discussion on choosing.